xuenanmi/LassoESM/README.md

   - `tSNE-plot.py`: visualize the training data and new experimental verified data sets

 - Antimicrobial activity prediction
-  - `Antimicrobial_activity_prediction.py`: predict the antimicrobial activity of lasso peptide on LassoESM embeddings
+  - `Antimicrobial_activity_prediction.py`: predict the antimicrobial activity of lasso peptide using LassoESM embeddings

 - A general model for predicting lasso peptide and lasso cyclase pairs
   - `predict_cyclase_peptide_pairs`: a general model (MLP) to predict cyclase(embedded by VanillaESM)-peptide(embedded by LassoESM) pairs